Zhemchug Canyon: Marine mammals and birds

 Mammals are another integral part of the biodiversity found within the Zhemchug Canyon.
 Whales, seals and dolphins frequently visit the canyon because of its abundant food supply.
 Gray whales use the canyon edges as feeding grounds during migrations, filter-feeding through the nutrient-rich water for small crustaceans and fish.
 Other marine mammals feed in the Canyon, such as northern fur seals, dolphins, and whale species.
 The endangered short-tailed albatross congregate over the surface waters of the Canyon to feed.
 Puffins also rely on the marine life in the canyon waters for feeding, especially during breeding seasons when energy requirements are high.

 Deep-sea corals and sponges

-One of the most spectacular aspects of the Zhemchug Canyon ecology is the rich community of cold-water corals and sponges.
+One of the aspects of the Zhemchug Canyon ecology is the rich community of cold-water corals and sponges.
 These are crucial to the health of the deep-sea ecosystem and provide habitat, shelter, and breeding grounds for numerous marine animals.
 Habitat-forming invertebrates such as bubblegum coral, bamboo coral, soft corals, Hexactinellid sponges, and other sponges have been identified during trawl surveys in the canyon.
 These corals protect organisms from predators and strong currents and provide feeding and reproduction opportunities.